 Ponte Vedra Beach, FL

-I…emailed it to my boss yesterday morning.
+“…[when] I requested a compressed workweek, I was told no and that it wouldn’t work.
+[Then] I came across your proposal blueprint.
+I was somewhat skeptical [but] decided it was worth the risk.
+I emailed it to my boss yesterday morning.
 By 3pm, she called me to tell me I have her approval to work 4 days per week when I return from maternity leave.
-I want people to know that it is well worth the [price].
-Thank you…
+I want people to know that it’s well worth the [price].
+Thank you.”

 Angie McDonald (got approval of a compressed workweek)